 In addition to extending the default CSS, you can generate different HTML markup.
-For example, you might need to add a missing CSS class name, or an add an extra
+For example, you might need to add a missing CSS class name, or add an extra

 Replace Magento-Provided CSS

 Rather than edit the default CSS provided by Magento, you might decide to replace all the default storefront CSS code with your own.
 This strategy avoids tying a project to the Magento-provided CSS, but puts a greater burden on project development and integration.
-It also allows use of different CSS tools or technologies not provided with Magento.
+It also allows the use of different CSS tools or technologies not provided with Magento.
 Partners who build their own set of CSS libraries could reuse these libraries on different customer projects.
 (These unique CSS libraries may help differentiate a partner from others in the market.)

 Delivering a sharply different shopping experience than the default Magento installation provides is a more substantial task.
 However, the tradeoff might be a more complicated experience integrating additional extensions into your installation in the future.